 The SOTA Library is open to all students from 8:00 AM until 3:00 PM daily.
 Students must have a pass from their teacher to use the library.
 There are six (6) computers available for student to use in the library at all times.
 The Computer Lab may only be used with an instructor present.
 Teachers may request the use of the Computer Lab by contacting the Librarian to schedule class time session in the facility.
-The Library may be reached during the school day by contacting either Mrs. Christine Jenssen at x 6026 or Mr. Darrell Bittle at x 6023.
+The Library may be reached during the school day by contacting the Librarian at x6025.